Louis H. Poock: Financier

-In January 1868 Poock was appointed to serve as a secretary of Dayton Building Association.
+In January 1868, Poock was appointed to serve as a secretary of Dayton Building Association.
 After organization's closure in 1873, Poock was elected to serve as a secretary of the Concordia Building and Loan Association, serving in this capacity until April 1875.
-In April 1873 Poock and partners have established Germania Building Association where he served as secretary and a treasurer.
+In April 1873, Poock and partners have established Germania Building Association where he served as secretary and a treasurer.

-In February 1883 Poock was appointed to serve as a director of Dayton Savings Bank, as well as being one of the bank's major stockholders.
+In February 1883, Poock was appointed to serve as a director of Dayton Savings Bank, as well as being one of the bank's major stockholders.
 On January 7, 1885, he was elected to serve as a president of the bank, remaining in this office until 1889.
 In 1889 he established Teutonia National Bank, where he served as a Chief Cashier (equivalent to CFO).

-Remaining legacy
+Legacy

-In March, 1897, a few months before his death, Poock completed construction of one of the largest residential buildings in Dayton's Oregon Historic District.
+In March 1897, a few months before his death, Poock completed construction of one of the largest residential buildings in Dayton's Oregon Historic District.
 The building, located at 33 Hess Street, still bears the name of his son, Christian Poock on a copper plate displayed on the house's facade, who was among dozens who perished in 1913 Great Dayton Flood.